 For nearly seven years, the OTCQX Advisory Council has played an integral role in supporting OTC Markets Group’s issuer advocacy and regulatory recognition efforts.
 This nine-member board comprises a diverse mix of CEOs and CFOs representing key geographies and industries such as community banks; retail; utility; and technology focused companies.
 Providing a valuable feedback loop to our senior management team, their unique purview and collective feedback has helped OTC Markets increase transparency and improve market efficiency for OTCQX-traded issuers and the public markets.

-In the first quarter of 2021 we welcomed two new members to the OTCQX Advisory Council: Farzana Giga, CFO of Crossroads Systems (OTCQX: CRSS) and Jim Marcelli, President of Colorado based Lightwave Logic (OTCQX: LWLG).
-In March, the OTCQX Advisory Council held their first virtual meeting.
+In the first quarter of 2021, we welcomed Farzana Giga, CFO of Crossroads Systems (OTCQX: CRSS) as the newest member.
+Accordingly, in March, the OTCQX Advisory Council held their first virtual meeting.

 We’ve consulted the OTCQX issuer community on key issues that help drive our initiatives forward from both a regulatory and visibility perspective.
 OTCQX Advisory Council members have twice accompanied us to Washington DC to meet with Congressional representatives to discuss our goals for regulatory modernizations that will enable smaller companies to provide a more efficient public market for investors.